Consensys/doc.goquorum/docs/Reference/APIs/ContractExtensionAPIs.md

 * `contractExtended`: address of the private contract getting extended
 * `creationData`: hash of extension creation data
-* `initiator`: ethereum address which initiated the contract extension
+* `initiator`: Ethereum address which initiated the contract extension
-* `recipient`: ethereum addresses which needs to approve the extension in the recipient node
+* `recipient`: Ethereum addresses which needs to approve the extension in the recipient node
 * `managementContractAddress`: contract address which manages the extension process
 * `RecipientPtmKey`: Tessera public key of the recipient node